graham-fletcher-athome-org/Taca/README.md

        specified branch on a github repository.
 Where the resulting invocation uses the builders service account.

-Scaffold was origonally envisioned as a basis for deploying GCP foundations, the layer that provides the secruity framework.
+Taca was origonally envisioned as a basis for deploying GCP foundations, the layer that provides the secruity framework.
 It is by design, very simple and low complexity.
-However, this allows a large range of different foundations, or other services to be built on top of scaffold.
+However, this allows a large range of different foundations, or other services to be built on top of Taca.
 A managed environemnt can be considered an abstract class.
 It can be built on to deliver a small foundation, a large secure foundation or a build pipline for a single project.
 A managed environment is the underlaying frammework on which we build any of these management layers.

 The following sections give:
-1. Instructions for a simple deployment of scaffold.
+1. Instructions for a simple deployment of Taca.
-2. A full set of documentation for all of the options availible within scaffold.
+2. A full set of documentation for all of the options availible within Taca.
 3. A set of sample use-cases and matching configurations.

-The final section of this document details how we use scaffold to deliver a highly secure foundation to secure GCP to the very highest standards.
+The final section of this document details how we use Taca to deliver a highly secure foundation to secure GCP to the very highest standards.

 ## Getting Started - A simple configuration
 This section oulines what a simple configuration delivers, and the infrastructure that will be deployed.
 It then provdes instructions on how to deliver the simple configuration.
 The simple configuration should always be considered a fist step that will be modified to produce more complex solutions.
 Delivering the simple configuration will prove the github integration which is key to more complex deployments.

 ### Getting Started - The High level architecture of a simple configuration
-The simplist scaffold configuraion results in the following managed enviornment.
+The simplist Taca configuraion results in the following managed enviornment.

 ![](./diagrams/HLA.svg)